weareunderdesign/weareunder.design/underground.md

 as technology "disappears", we reconnect creators through methodologies that eliminate barriers to creation. we solve our own problems first, allowing us to understand problems deeply, create intuitive solutions, iterate quickly, and maintain clear vision.

-like water, our offerings are simple to start yet infinitely deep to master. we welcome beginners with intuitive basics while offering depths for masters to explore - adaptive mastery that grows alongside you. we understand the frustration when limitations restrict your vision, whether visual, musical, or interactive. our approach seamlessly blends all creative mediums, redefining expression through meta-creativity - shaping not just work, but the very way we create.
+like water, our offerings are simple to start yet infinitely deep to master. we welcome beginners with intuitive basics while offering depths for masters to explore - adaptive mastery that grows alongside you. our approach redefines expression through meta-creativity, shaping not just work, but the very way we create.

-we embrace the chaos of remote work - our partners span the globe like a digital octopus. we find our groove, respect time zones, and do our best work when we're at our best. we stay inspired and weird.

 what drives us:
 - design excellence: creating work that transcends expectations - half great beats full mediocre
 - move fast, think first: precision, speed, initiative, and taste in execution
-- continuous improvement: feedback is direct but never personal - improve, don't defend
+- radical transparency: share openly, improve continuously - feedback is direct but never personal
 - open exchange: ideas multiply when shared freely
 - community synergy: we grow stronger together
 - joyful engagement: creativity thrives in play and wonder
 - holistic creation: unifying mind, body and spirit in the creative process
 - purposeful impact: solving real problems and meeting real needs

-we foster continuous learning and radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation. we openly share our development journey, incorporating community feedback to maintain collaboration at our design core.

-we aim to break the isolation of creation - when work goes unshared, motivation fades and regret builds. by addressing creative professionals' pain points, under builds a community that feels understood and inspired. when we excite our users, these vocal creatives become enthusiastic advocates, driving organic growth through authentic word-of-mouth.
+we break the isolation of creation. when work goes unshared, motivation fades and regret builds. by addressing creative professionals' pain points and sharing our development journey openly, we build a community that feels understood and inspired - vocal creatives who become enthusiastic advocates through authentic word-of-mouth.

 "you're successful as soon as you send your work out into the world." - rick rubin via twitter (2023)

 ## echo

-we craft and maintain under's unique voice across all platforms, developing compelling narratives around our products and services. we manage community engagement and design-in-public initiatives, creating content that reflects our core values of simplicity, complexity, and openness. we build relationships with key media outlets and industry influencers, coordinate communication strategies for product launches and company announcements, and lead educational content initiatives and knowledge-sharing programs.
+we craft under's voice across all platforms through compelling narratives, design-in-public initiatives, and content that reflects our core values. we build relationships with media and influencers, coordinate launches, and lead knowledge-sharing programs.

 we approach content in two ways:

-* macro: in-depth content like comprehensive guides, educational series, thought leadership pieces, podcasts, campaigns, and original animated videos that establish our expertise
+macro: comprehensive guides, educational series, thought leadership, podcasts, campaigns, animated videos that establish expertise
-* micro: bite-sized, engaging content like social media posts, quick tips, behind-the-scenes glimpses, quotes, reels, clips from bigger content, and remixed branded visuals (showcase snapshots, system-based posts, branded frames) that maintain daily presence
+micro: social posts, quick tips, behind-the-scenes, quotes, reels, clips, remixed branded visuals that maintain daily presence

-both strategies work together to tell our story and engage our community effectively. we follow the cycle: document → create → distribute → listen → create → distribute.
+both strategies work together to tell our story and engage our community. we follow the cycle: document → create → distribute → listen → create → distribute.

 ### channels